Not only is Bali home to some of the world's top scuba diving, it's also one of the best places to learn to dive in Indonesia.

 While the island is home to plenty of advanced and adventurous dive sites, there’s plenty of diving for beginners in Bali, too.
 Many of the dive sites offer walk-in access from the shore and super calm conditions.
-If you're diving with a mixed group of skill levels, don't worry.
-Plenty of the region's most exciting areas have a bit of something for divers of all skill levels.
+And, if you're diving with a mixed group of skill levels, don't worry, some of the island's top dive spots offer something for divers of all skill levels.

 If your plans include earning your scuba diving certification and learning to dive in Bali, you'll likely start with easy sites, known for their mild currents and shore access.
 But, that doesn't mean you'll miss out on all the action.
-Stick around for a few days of leisure diving after your certification, and you'll soon be taking the plunge into more challenging waters—home to the region's famous residents like sea turtles, mola mola, and manta rays.
+Stick around for a few days of leisure diving after your certification, and you'll soon be taking the plunge into more challenging waters – home to the region's famous residents like mola mola and manta rays.

 You'll be spoiled for choice when it comes to resorts and dive centres in Bali.
 And, unlike other parts of the world, you won't find too many "dive factories" here.
 Most shops offer a low student to instructor ratio with a maximum of four trainees per group.
 Plus, hospitality is a big part of Balinese culture.
 You can expect world-class customer service from most operators, both above and below water.

 There's plenty to do in Bali besides diving